¶Why it's so hard to stop junk mail

 - Opt out of prescreened credit and insurance offers

 Use OptOutPrescreen.
-It is free, takes about a minute, and lasts 5 years.
+It is free, takes about 2 minutes, and lasts 5 years.

 - Cancel unwanted catalogs